-This elective course builds on the foundations of Biology and Chemistry and is designed to help students understand the principles of Forensic Science.
-Students will engage in the practices of science and engineering to construct an understanding of forensic methodologies, the identification of human evidence, and the importance of proper collection and handling of specimens to ensure the integrity of evidence collected at crime scenes.
+This elective course builds on the foundations of the earth, life, and physical sciences and is designed to help students understand the principles of Forensic Science.
+Students will use the Science and Engineering Practices to construct understanding of forensic methodologies, the identification of human evidence, and the importance of proper collection and handling of specimens to ensure the integrity of evidence collected at crime scenes.
 Students will regularly engage in laboratory investigations where an interdisciplinary approach incorporates principles of chemistry, biology, physics, geology, and various medical sciences.
-Completion of Introduction to Chemistry and Physics or completion of or concurrent enrollment in Chemistry are recommended.

 Note: Animals may be dissected in this course.
 Alternatives to dissection are available.